rakesh7063/Unibit-Games-Assignment/README.md

   - <b> Space Complexity:</b>  O(2^n), where n is the length of the input array nums.
 This is because the method uses a recursive approach that creates a new combination list for each recursion.

 Overall,the time and space complexity of the program is dominated by the `findDoubleTargetCombination` method.

+- <b> ArraySumPairByTwoPointer</b>
+<b> 1. `findPairs` method: </b>

+- <b>Time Complexity:</b> O(n log n), where n is the length of the input array.
+The time complexity is dominated by the sorting operation using `Arrays.sort`.
+- <b> Space Complexity:</b> O(n), where n is the length of the input array.
+The space is used to store the result pairs, which can be at most n/2 pairs.

+<b> 2. `mergeAndSort` method:</b>

+- <b>Time Complexity:</b> O(n log n), where n is the total number of elements in the pairs.
+The time complexity is dominated by the sorting operation using `mergedList.sort`.
+- <b> Space Complexity: </b> O(n), where n is the total number of elements in the pairs.
+The space is used to store the merged list of pairs.

+<b> 3. `findCombinations` method: </b>

+- <b>Time Complexity: </b> O(2^n), where n is the length of the input array.
+In the worst case, the method explores all possible combinations of the array elements.
+- <b> Space Complexity: </b> O(2^n), where n is the length of the input array.
+The space is used to store all the possible combinations.

+<b> 4. `findAllCombination`s method (recursive helper method for `findCombinations`): </b>

+- <b> Time Complexity:</b> O(2^n), where n is the length of the input array.
+In the worst case, the method explores all possible combinations of the array elements.
+- <b> Space Complexity:</b> O(n), where n is the length of the input array.
+The space is used for the recursive call stack.

+Overall, the time and space complexity of the entire code can be considered as O(2^n) in the worst case, where n is the length of the input array.
+It is important to note that the space complexity is dependent on the number of combinations explored, which can grow exponentially with the input size.